frankligy/Linux_HandBook_Bioinformatics/examples/15_BSUB.md

 # for pulling
 proxy_on
-docker pull frankligy123/altanalyze:0.5.0.1 # docker image will stay at the node until Friday
+docker pull frankligy123/altanalyze:0.5.0.1

+# The pulled or built docker image will remain on the node (remember the node name) until Friday

 # if want to have nvidia-docker and gpu